DinithHerath/fpga-matrix-multiplier-tool/README.md

 # FPGA Matrix Multiplier Tool

-Support windows application for matrix multiplication using fpga written in flutter.
+Support windows application for matrix multiplication using modelsim simulator written in flutter.
 ## Getting Started

 This project is a starting point for a Flutter application.